ClanCats/Hydrahon/README.md

 update `people` set `age` = 26 where `name` = Ray
 ```

-Currently you might think: "Well isnt it much simpler to just write the SQL query?
+Currently, you might think: "Well isn't it much simpler to just write the SQL query?
 I mean the PHP code is even longer...".

 You have to understand that these are some very very basic examples the Hydrahon query builder starts to shine when thinks get more complex.
 But a "Quick Start" is in my view is just the wrong place for complex stuff, so throw an eye on the [full documentation](http://clancats.io/hydrahon/master/introduction/getting-started).

 ### Deleting

-Damit john, I hate you...
+Dammit John, I hate you...

 ```php
 $people->delete()